marekpistorius/awesome-gimp/README.md

 - [Collection of Script by elsamuko](https://github.com/elsamuko/gimp-elsamuko) - Various Scripts/Plugins see [GIMP at elsamuko](https://elsamuko.github.io/gimp-elsamuko/scripts.html)

 - [GIMP-Book](https://github.com/ragtag/gimp-book) -  Multi-page comic book manager for GIMP

+## Contributing

+Contributions are always welcome!

+## Feedback

+If you have any feedback, please reach out to me at maniu@pm.me